SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

     "Breaking News: In an astonishing turn of events, the small town of Willow Creek has been taken by storm as " "local resident Jerry Thompson's cat, Whiskers, performed what witnesses are calling a 'miraculous and gravity-" "defying leap.'
 Eyewitnesses report that Whiskers, an otherwise unremarkable tabby cat, jumped a record-breaking " "20 feet into the air to catch a fly.
-The event, which took place in Thompson's backyard, is now being investigated " "by scientists for potential breaches in the laws of physics.
+The event, which took place in Thompsons backyard, is now being investigated " "by scientists for potential breaches in the laws of physics.
 Local authorities are considering a town festival to " "celebrate what is being hailed as 'The Leap of the Century.'"
 )